[?] Keep Track of Updates

 Watch out for debt.
 If it is consuming more than a third of your take home pay, you might be feeling the psychological crush of your previous decisions.
 Do not panic!
 Stick with your plan to reduce expenses, making it a lifestyle forever and ever.

-Again, do not take the above average family budget percentage numbers as gospel.
+Again, do not take the above budget percentages as set in stone.
 Do get them close, however, as you will gain peace of mind.

-The next article in this making a budget series shows shows you that by making a personal budget, you can stay on the outside of any recession.
+The next article in this making a budget series shows shows you that if make a personal budget and stick to it, you can stay on the out of any recession.

-Return from Average Family Budget to Household Budget Made Easy.
+Return from Average Family Budget to Household Budgeting Home.